 Job Outlook and Salary Range for Web Developers

-Education and Training for Web Developers
+Education for Web Developers

 Coursework may include understanding program logic and design with an emphasis on program engineering, structure of data and basic algorithms.
 You may also gain in-depth knowledge of database analysis and design, as well as understanding data integrity.

-According to BLS, a four-year-degree is not a requirement.
+According to the BLS, a four-year-degree is not a requirement.
 However, many web developer positions listed on popular job sites require or prefer a bachelor’s degree.
 A successful web developer should possess a wide range of skills, from knowledge of the most recent software programs, web applications and programming languages to understanding clients’ or employer’s target market or intended audience.